anrobertson/Python_Project/README.md

 <br>Viewing this can open up the conversation of when a spike of unknown transfers may have occured and why they may have been overlooked.</br>

 ## Summary
+Even though this is a small example of what Python can do, I believe that there is a lot of potential with utilizing this tool.
+Python's flexibility, extensive libraries, and machine learning capabilities make it a valuable tool for account health monitoring and improvement.
+By leveraging data-driven insights and automation, we can proactively address account-related issues, enhance customer satisfaction, and optimize business outcomes.